ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 2    -3.668262    -5.003508    -3.728024    -3.710420              -3.725416
 ```

 Now, this is not necessarily the most logical order to store data.
 It would probably make more sense for the columns to be categories or types of data, rather than the names of each hill.
+You may remember from previous workshops that the data is currently in _wide_ format, but we want it in _long_ format.
 To do this, we need to think about how to structure our dictionary.
 Pandas works best with dictionaries when the dictionary keys refer to column names or headers.
 Here's a better dictionary to use:

 ```python
 scottish_hills = {'Hill Name': ['Ben Nevis', 'Ben Macdui', 'Braeriach', 'Cairn Toul', 'Sgòr an Lochain Uaine'],